mapbox/MapboxStatic.swift/README.md

 ### Overlays

 Overlays are where things get interesting!
-You can add [Maki markers](https://www.mapbox.com/maki/), GeoJSON geometries, and even paths made of bare coordinates.
+You can add [Maki markers](https://www.mapbox.com/maki/), custom marker imagery, GeoJSON geometries, and even paths made of bare coordinates.

 You pass overlays as the `overlays: [Overlay]` parameter during map creation.
 Here are some versions of our map with various overlays added.